kubernetes/website/content/en/docs/concepts/storage/volumes.md

 (if defined) mounted inside the container.
 The process sees a root filesystem that initially matches the contents of the container image.
-Any writes to within that filesystem hierarchy, if allowed, affect what that process views when it performs a subsequent filesystem access.
+Any writes within that filesystem hierarchy, if allowed, affects what that process views when it performs subsequent filesystem access.
 Volumes mount at the [specified paths](#using-subpath) within the image.
 For each container defined within a Pod, you must independently specify where